UD Wind Power Program | Home

-Two new articles co-authored by the UD wind group address often asked questions: Is it possible to slow down or stop hurricane damage? and How much wind power can we extract?
+Two new articles co-authored by the UD wind group address often asked questions: Can offshore wind power exist with historic uses of the marine environment?
+And, is it possible to slow down or stop hurricane damage?

 New research by Stanford University and the University of Delaware shows that an army of offshore wind turbines could reduce hurricanes’ wind speeds, wave heights and flood-causing storm surge.
 Hurricanes are causing increasing damage to many coastal regions worldwide.
 Offshore wind turbines can provide substantial clean electricity year-round, but can they also mitigate hurricane damage while avoiding damage to themselves?
 This study suggests just that.
 Jacobson, Mark Z., Cristina L. Archer, and Willett Kempton, Taming hurricanes with arrays of offshore wind turbines, Nature Climate Change, Mach 2014, doi:10.1038/nclimate2120, may require payment.
 The paper is also cited in USA Today, Ars Technica, The Philadelphia Inquirer and the Discovery Channel.
 Some of Archer's work can be seen on her webpage.